menacit/logging_course/26-linux_audit.md

 consisting of file permissions.

-Policies define what a user or program can do on the system.
+Policies define what a user or program can do on the system, like opening spawning new processes.

 Both are examples of
 **L**inux **S**ecurity **M**odules.